jgremmen/zbdd/README.md

 The library includes a factory mechanism for instantiating either regular or cached ZBDD instances, enhancing performance through memoization where needed.
 Additionally, the factory allows wrapping any ZBDD instance to make it thread-safe, supporting concurrent applications without compromising integrity.

+The library's comprehensive test suite demonstrates its practical efficacy through real-world combinatorial challenges, including solutions to the n-queens problem across grid sizes from 1x1 to 13x13, as well as Sudoku puzzles spanning easy to extreme difficulty levels.